mkarner07/mkarner07.github.io/_posts/2024/2024-03-14-5-Learnings-from-A-Head-of-Digital-Transformation-Management.md

   - Management and Leadership

 ---
-For more than four years now, I've been in responsible for [Digital Transformation Management]({% post_url 2024-03-10-Unveiling-My-Journey-in-Digital-Transformation-Management %}) at my company.
+For more than four years now, I've been responsible for [Digital Transformation Management]({% post_url 2024-03-10-Unveiling-My-Journey-in-Digital-Transformation-Management %}) at my company.

 In this article I want to share some of my learnings with you.